3.3 Installing the xDB RPM Package

 The Advanced Server server libs package must be available for access by Yum when installing any xDB RPM package component.
 The edb-asxx-server-libs package is a component of the Advanced Server repository package for version 9.6 or later.
 The ppasxx-server-libs package is a component of the Advanced Server repository package for version 9.5 or earlier.
 Step 3 shows how to enable access to the Advanced Server repository so Yum can access its server libs package.yum install package_namepackage_name is any of the packages listed under the Package Name column of the preceding table.To install only the xDB Replication Console and xDB Replication Server Command Line Interface, invoke the following:Note: Though all xDB components are dependent upon and thus require installation of the server libs package, by using Yum, the dependency on the server libs is recognized when any xDB component is installed.
 Yum automatically installs the server libs package from the enabled Advanced Server repository along with your selected xDB RPM package.The following are the steps to perform a complete xDB Replication Server installation with all xDB components.Step 1: You must have Java Runtime Environment (JRE) version 1.7 or later installed on the hosts where you intend to install any xDB Replication Server component (xDB Replication Console, publication server, or subscription server).
 Any Java product such as Oracle Java or OpenJDK may be used.Note: For Advanced Server versions prior to 9.3, a Java runtime is supplied and installed as part of the Advanced Server installation process, however, you must still have pre-installed a separate Java runtime system on your host.
 The xDB Replication Server installation process does not utilize the Java runtime supplied with Advanced Server.Step 2: From the EDB Yum Repository, click on the edb-repo link to download the repository RPM for all EnterpriseDB RPMs.As the root account, issue the following command to install this repository configuration package:Step 3: In directory /etc/yum.repos.d, the repository configuration file edb.repo is created, which is a text file containing a list of EnterpriseDB repositories, each denoted by an entry starting with the text [repository_name].Access to the packages in any of these repositories is accomplished by enabling the repository by editing the following in the repository entry:

-• Substitute your user name and password obtained from your EnterpriseDB Account Manager for the <username>:<password> placeholders of the baseurl parameter.
+• Using your requested credentials for the EDB Yum Repository, substitute the user name and password for the <username>:<password> placeholders of the baseurl parameter.

 • Change the setting of the enabled parameter to enabled=1.For example, to access the server libs package from the repository for Advanced Server version 9.6, enable the following entry:To enable the appropriate repository for installing the desired version of xDB Replication Server, enable one of the following entries: